 Where the components of a deep water route have been aggregated using the S-57 Collection Object C_AGGR, this will be converted during the automated conversion process to an instance of the S-101 Feature type Deep Water Route.
 The Deep Water Route and its individual components will be aggregated using the named association Deep Water Route Aggregation.
 Data Producers are to note that where a Deep Water Route has been created during the automated conversion process, it will be required to populate the attribute IMO adopted manually, if considered necessary.

-In S-101, a named deep water route should be encoded as Deep Water Route of type surface.
+In S-101, a named deep water route should be encoded as Deep Water Route of geometric primitive surface.
 Data Producers may be required to manually create this surface during the conversion process, however a suitably configured converter may create the surface by utilising the geometry of the components of the route to identify its extent (see S-101 DCEG clause 15.15).

 Deep water route parts